varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-2-uncertainty/risk.md

 # Risk and Risk Aversion
-Risk aversion in decision making refers to the tendency of individuals to prefer options with lower levels of uncertainty or potential loss.
-When faced with choices, risk-averse individuals prioritize minimizing potential risks over maximizing potential gains.
-This cognitive bias can influence various aspects of decision making, such as investment choices, career decisions, and even personal choices involving health and safety.
+When individuals make decisions, they often prefer options that have lower levels of uncertainty or potential loss.
+This preference for minimizing potential risks over maximizing potential gains is known as risk aversion in decision-making.
+This cognitive bias can have an impact on a range of decisions, including investment choices, career decisions, and even personal choices related to health and safety.

 ```{topic} Outline